vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 ### "Failed to initalize core functionality.
 Check your security settings."
-`ptrace` must be enabled to run Sober.
+`ptrace` and `yama` must be enabled to run Sober.
 Double check your kernel settings to make sure it is.

 ### I'm running a virtual machine, but I cannot launch Sober!